MvvmCross/MvvmCross/docs/_documentation/getting-started/getting-started.md

 The easiest way to start a new MvvmCross based project is to use Plac3hold3r's [MvxScaffolding](https://github.com/Plac3hold3r/MvxScaffolding) templates.
 This guide will use the commandline version as it can be utilized by both Windows and macOS users.

+*Window's users have the ability to use a Visual Studio Extension (complete with a GUI!) to create a new project.*

 ## Installing the Templates

 ### System Requirements